thefrontside/microstates/README.md

 ## Functional Immutable Object vs Functional Immutable Data Structure

-I will use xstate as an example again because it's the best library in this category.
+We will use xstate as an example again because it's the best library in this category.
 When you create a state machine with xstate, you create a functional immutable object.
 When you invoke a transition on the state machine, the value of the object is the ID of the next state.
 All of the concerns of immutable value change as a result of state change are left for you to handle manually.

 Microstates treats value as part of the state machine which allows you to handle immutable state transitions as part of your state transition declaration.
 It allows you to colocate your state transitions with reducers that change the value of the state.